 The MHI program is tailored towards working adults as well as full-time students who wish to learn what it takes to be a critical link in the complex healthcare environment.
 The 28-month, including two summer sessions, program prepares the graduate to be a general health informatics practitioner, leading efforts in key areas such as data analytics, data privacy and security, workflow analysis, quality management, and population health.
 Leadership development is emphasized across courses.
 Graduates will be poised for employment in leadership positions throughout health care systems and public health and government entities.

 A bachelor’s degree from an accredited higher education institution is required

 - The preferred minimum GPA for admission into the MHI program is 3.0

-- Applicants must have a background in basic statistics and introductory Medical Terminology
+- It is helpful, but not required, to have a background in basic biostatistics and introductory Medical Terminology